Pergamon: Byzantine period

 In AD 663/4, Pergamon was captured by raiding Arabs for the first time.
 As a result of the ongoing Arab threat, the area of settlement retracted to the acropolis, which the Emperor Constans II fortified with a 6 m wall built of spolia.

 During the middle Byzantine period, the city was part of the Thracesian Theme, and from the time of Leo VI the Wise of the Theme of Samos.
 7th-century sources attest an Armenian community in Pergamon, probably formed of refugees from the Muslim conquests; this community produced the emperor Philippicus.
 In 716, Pergamon was sacked again by the armies of Maslama ibn Abd al-Malik.
 It was again rebuilt and refortified after the Arabs abandoned their Siege of Constantinople in 717–718.

 Pergamon suffered from the Seljuk invasion of western Anatolia after the Battle of Manzikert in 1071.
 Attacks in 1109 and 1113 largely destroyed the city, which was only rebuilt, by Emperor Manuel I Komnenos, around 1170.
 It likely became the capital of the new theme of Neokastra, established by Manuel.
 Under Isaac II Angelos, the local see was promoted to a metropolitan bishopric, having previously been a suffragan diocese of the Metropolis of Ephesus.

 After the Sack of Constantinople in 1204 during the Fourth Crusade, Pergamon became part of the Empire of Nicaea.
 When Emperor Theodore II Laskaris visited Pergamon in 1250, he was shown the house of Galen, but he saw that the theatre had been destroyed and, except for the walls which he paid some attention to, only the vaults over the Selinus seemed noteworthy to him.
 The monuments of the Attalids and the Romans were only plundered ruins by this time.

+Anatolian Beyliks and Ottomans

-With the expansion of the Anatolian beyliks, Pergamon was absorbed into the beylik of Karasids shortly after 1300, and then conquered by the Ottoman beylik.
-The Ottoman Sultan Murad III had two large alabaster urns transported from the ruins of Pergamon and placed on two sides of the nave in the Hagia Sophia in Istanbul.
+With the expansion of the Anatolian beyliks, Pergamon fell to the Karasids shortly after 1300, and was then conquered by the Ottoman beylik.
+Due to its conquest, by 1387 the metropolis of Pergamon was assumed by Ephesus, due to their shared decline, and by the 15th century, the it had disappeared from the records.

+In the 16th century, the Ottoman Sultan Murad III had two large alabaster urns transported from the ruins of Pergamon and placed on two sides of the nave in the Hagia Sophia.